OrienteerBAP/vuecket/README.md

 * `load` - data will be provided only for initial Vue component loading
 * `observe` - data will be sent back to server upon any change
-* `refresh` - data periodically checked for changes and if there are any - they will be uploaded (NOT YET SUPPORTED)
+* `refresh` - data periodically checked for changes and if there are any - they will be uploaded
 * `wspush` - data pushed to client server through WebSocket if there are changes (NOT YET SUPPORTED)

 Example: